BharathiVeerasankar/Exploring-High-dimensional-Cell-painting-data/README.md

 ### 2. heatmap.ipnb
   #### Heat maps of cell number per well in a "plate view" were created
   -  384 well = 16 rows x 24 columns

   #### Contains following heat maps
       - Cell count per well : Metadata_Count_Cells
       - Cell area in well : Cells_AreaShape_Area
       - Intensity of RNA in cell : Cells_Intensity_IntegratedIntensityEdge_RNA
   #### Inference
   A well number J03 had a very high intensity of RNA, it was perturbated with romidepsin which is a HDAC inhibitor
     *  The histone deacetylase inhibitors (HDAC) are a new class of cytostatic agents that inhibit the proliferation of tumor cells in culture and in vivo by inducing cell cycle arrest, differentiation and/or apoptosis.
-      * romidepsin specifically increases HIV transcriptional elongation.
-This increase in elongation accords with the increase in unspliced HIV RNA observed in the parent trial.
-      * Inhibition of HDACs could promote acetylation of the FUS RNA binding domain (RRM) and altering its RNA interactions resulting in FUS maintenance in the nucleus.
+    *  Romidepsin is known to inhibit RNA splicing, so it makes RNA intensity high in the well